atc-project/atc-react/README.md

 The project represents the following:

-1. A framework for Incident Response techniques representation
+1. A framework for Incident Response techniques categorisation
 2. A [collection](https://github.com/atc-project/atc-response/tree/master/generated_analytics/markdown_documents/Response_Playbooks) of Security Incident Response Playbooks
 3. A data source of the [Atomic Threat Coverage](https://github.com/atc-project/atomic-threat-coverage) framework

-## The Framework
+## The RE&CT Framework

-is designed for accumulating, describing and understanding Incident Response techniques.
+is designed for accumulating, describing and categorizing Incident Response techniques.
 RE&CT's philosophy is based on the [MITRE's ATT&CK](https://attack.mitre.org/) framework.
 The collumns repsresent stages of [The Six Stages of Incident Response Process](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/).
 The cells repsresent [Response Actions](#response-action).